- Position: Defender

 - Height: 6' 1"

 - Weight: 168 lbs

 Considered one of the key players for the USMNT in the 1990's, Thomas Dooley brought the professionalism he earned through years in the German professional leagues.
 The son of a US serviceman, Dooley was eligible to represent the United States and he took that option in 1992.
 Appearing in the 1994 and '98 World Cups, Dooley captained the USMNT in France.
 After 14 years in the German leagues, including a German Cup win with Kaiserslautern in 1990 and a UEFA Cup win with Schalke in '97, Dooley signed with Major League Soccer and joined Columbus in the summer of '97.
 He retired in 2000 and was elected to the National Soccer Hall of Fame in 2010.

 "I always loved America even though I have never visit the country.
 What I knew had come from TV and some books.
 Suddenly, I got invited to play for the US and the World Cup.
 Actually, that was a very, very easy decision for me, but I asked my step-dad about the decision first.
 His opinion was very important to me." from 10 Questions With Thomas Dooley

-Dooley became the coach of the Philippines National Team in Feb, 2013.
+Dooley coached the Philippines National Team from 2013-18.

 2003: Honored with star at the U.S. Soccer Star Plaza at Home Depot Center for playing in two World Cups.